aleherse/katas/02-codebreaker/doc/01_starts_game.md

         $this->shouldBeAnInstanceOf('Symfony\Component\Console\Application');
     }

 If we run phpspec now we find a failing example.
+To change it into a passing example we need to make `CodebreakerApplication` extend the `Application` class.

+    use Symfony\Component\Console\Application;

+    class CodebreakerApplication extends Application
+    {
+    }

+And now if we run behat we can check that the `I start a new game` step is passing.